fidelity/kconnect/docs/book/src/commands/alias.md

 ## kconnect alias

-Query and manipulate aliases for your connection history.
+Query and manipulate connection history aliases.

 ### Synopsis

+An alias is a user-friendly name for a connection history entry, otherwise referred to by its entry ID.

-Query and manipulate aliases for your connection history.
+The alias command and sub-commands allow you to query and manipulate aliases for connection history entries.

 ```
 kconnect alias [flags]